 Why is it called “Salad”?…I suspect because in the 60s and 70s it seemed like every recipe made with Jello was called “salad”.
-This recipe lends itself to being made in a raspberry version, too.
+I just call it “yummy”.

 Strawberry Pretzel SaladCourse: DessertCuisine: Coal Region, Pa.
 DutchDifficulty: Easy